FAQ

 We are proud to say we love our vets!
 We can help you with your hearing care and will navigate you to the right resources.

 Absolutely!
-We carry several brands of hearing aids that are completely rechargeable.
+We carry many hearing aids that are completely rechargeable.
 These hearing aids don’t require any changing of batteries.
 You simply place your hearing aids on their charging station at night (like you would your cell phone) and in the morning you’ll have fully charged devices.
 We even carry hearing aids you can wear for months at a time without removing them from your ears, and they are sleep and shower safe.
 Contact us today to learn more about your options.

 Hearing Aid Tips

-Wearing hearing aids are an adjustment.
+Wearing hearing aids is an adjustment.
 For new users, your ears are experiencing and hearing sounds they haven’t heard in years, all at an amplified level.
 Here are a few tips for new hearing aid users to help you adjust:

 1. Give yourself some time to adjust!
 Many sounds that you have not heard may seem loud (such as the wind or air conditioning).
 There will be more of a gradual adjustment to hearing these sounds rather than an immediate fix.